cgiffard/Captionator/README.markdown

 In this case, the English subtitles are enabled by default.
-Unless you specify a custom renderer, Captionator will automatically generate as many separate containers as are required for enabled tracks, set up the relevant events and style
+Unless you specify a custom renderer, Captionator will automatically generate as many separate containers as are required for enabled tracks, set up the relevant events and styles.

 Should you wish to specify your own renderer, you can use the following syntax when calling `captionator.captionify`: